WillisRH/AskMeAPI/README.md

 ## PATCH /new-answer

-> bodies : sessionid, answer
+> bodies : sessionid, answer,
 > Insert a new answer that submitted for a session

 ## PATCH /delete-answer

-> bodies : sessionid, answerid
+> bodies : sessionid, answerid,
 > Delete an answer from a session

 ## GET /user/:id